aranjan2/sampleFileServer/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.woven                                                                                      .assignment' is invalid and this project uses 'com.woven.assignment' instead.
+* The original package name 'com.com.woven                                                                                      .assignment' is invalid and this project uses 'com.com.woven.assignment' instead.

 # Getting Started